The 12 best pelvic floor trainers in 2024

 Reasons to avoid

 Not all pelvic trainers are for strengthening your muscles, some are intended to help release tension.
 If your muscles are tight, causing discomfort or you’re suffering from a hypertonic pelvic floor or dyspareunia (pain during sex), vaginal massage can release tension.
-Enter the Intimate Rose Pelvic Wand - designed to help relieve trigger points including the hard-to-reach obturator internusand puborectalis muscles, a section of muscle involved in maintaining the pelvic floor.
+Enter the Intimate Rose Pelvic Wand - designed to help relieve trigger points including the hard-to-reach obturator internusand puborectalis muscles, a section of muscle that helps maintain the pelvic floor.

 I found the Intimate Rose Pelvic Wand easy to use.
-It's made from medical-grade silicone, which makes insertion easy with just a slick of lube, and has a unique shape with different-sized ends so I was always sure which side to use.
+It's made from medical-grade silicone, which makes insertion easy with just a slick of your best lube, and has a unique shape with different-sized ends so I was always sure which side to use.
 Once the wand is inserted, I could practice Kegels to get a feel for which muscles were tight.
 Seeing the wand move will also show you whether you’re performing the exercise correctly.
-With no tech, there are no batteries or charging required, which was another great benefit in my eyes.
+With no tech, batteries or charging aren't required.

 Pelvic trainers in the form of wands will work for some people, however, they do take a little time to get used to and can be difficult to use at first - much like the best wand vibrators.
 Follow the Intimate Rose instruction manual included with the product to help you master your Kegels using a wand.